The Oldest House in Santa Fe

 Along one side of the Plaza and on Palace Avenue is the Palace of Governors that was the heart of all government in Santa Fe starting in 1610.

 It also happens to be the oldest continuously lived in public building.
-It has since been declared a historic building and houses a museum next door to New Mexico’s history.
+It has since been declared a historic building and houses a museum next door at the New Mexico History Museum.

-Locals line up to sell their wares at the Palace of Governors
+Locals line up to sell their wares right outside and along the historic Palace of Governors in downtown Santa Fe.

 Admission: $12 per adult